 We invite speakers in and share some of our current school developments surrounding SEND, before breaking for coffee and cake, and an informal chat.

-Our last event was well attended and we welcomed our new Family Support Worker, Rowena.
+Our last event was well attended and we welcomed our new Speech and Language Therapist, Becky Sherington.

-Our next afternoon tea is on Wednesday 15th February at 2pm and we will be discussing Speech and Language and how we can support our children at home and in school.
+Our next afternoon tea is on Wednesday 24th May at 2pm and we will be discussing well-being and managing anxiety in our children.

 For more information please contact Nikki Britt (SENDCO)